sergionidis/splunk-rules/Fortigate/IPS DETECT.md

 # Splunk Query for Firewall IPS Alert

-This query is designed to detect potential security events from firewall logs, specifically filtering out IPS events and then analyzing the data for unusual behavior.
-It looks for multiple occurrences of the same event to potentially indicate a larger issue.
+This query is designed to detect potential security events from firewall logs, specifically filtering out IPS (Intrusion Prevention System) events and analyzing the data for unusual behavior.
+It focuses on events that occur multiple times, which could indicate a larger security issue or malicious activity.
 ### Query:

 ```spl